 Seasonal employers are not required to file for quarters when they regularly have no tax liability because they have paid no wages.
-To alert the IRS that you will not have to file a return for one or more quarters during the year, check the box in line 19 on Form 941-SS.
-The IRS will mail you two Forms 941-SS once a year after March 1.
-The preprinted information will not include the date the quarter ended.
-You must enter the date the quarter ended when you file the return.
+To alert the IRS that you will not have to file a return for one or more quarters during the year, check the box on line 19 on Form 941-SS.
 The IRS generally will not inquire about unfiled returns if at least one taxable return is filed each year.
-However, you must check the box in line 19 on every quarterly return you file.
+However, you must check the box on line 19 on every quarterly return you file.
 Otherwise, the IRS will expect a return to be filed for each quarter.